nick-prendergast/chatgpt-service/part_3_testapp/README.md

 You must be able to somehow upload the provided [dataset file](https://github.com/alexkolomolo/javatest/blob/main/data/foodhub_order.csv) to Hadoop remote filesystem.
 Also, use whatever means necessary and be able to explain why you chosen this way and how.

-You should be able to build a small __Spark__ application to generate a result from the dataset: ==10 Top cuisine types along with the number of restaurants serving them==.
+You should be able to build a small __Spark__ application to generate a result from the dataset: __10 Top cuisine types along with the number of restaurants serving them__.

 You should be able to build java springboot application to execute this __spark application__ and get the result in your springboot application.
 As a bonus you may display the results using simple JSP or any other method you deem suitable.